minio/docs/source/reference/minio-mc-admin/mc-admin-service.rst

 .. start-mc-admin-service-desc

-The :mc-cmd:`mc admin service` command can restart or stop MinIO servers.
+The :mc-cmd:`mc admin service` command can restart or unfreeze MinIO servers.

 .. end-mc-admin-service-desc

 :mc-cmd:`mc admin service` affects *all* MinIO servers in the target deployment at the same time.
 The command interrupts in-progress API operations on the MinIO deployment.
-Exercise caution before issuing an update command on production environments.
+Use caution when issuing this command to a deployment.

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note